 This incident illustrates an important distinction between simply providing relief as opposed to making someone self-sufficient.
 Relief is generally a short term solution to a long term problem.
 Self employment through economic and social change is a long-term solution.

-If you are now motivated in self employment in the Uk follow the following link
+If then you are motivated in self employment in the Uk follow the following link

 The messenger of Allah said ; ” be genteel in chasing the world, for indeed each and everyone has already been facilitated for what he has been created for”.